 Dragon Crisis is based on a Japanese light novel series of the same name.
 It’s the story of a boy deserted by his own parents and now forced to act a parent for a dragon girl who can’t even talk yet.
 The story takes place in contemporary Japan, but with the existence of magic and supernatural powers.
 Ryuuji seems to be a very skillful user of a certain ability that isn’t further explained at this point.
 The animation quality and special effects are very well done, especially during fights.
 All in all it seems to be a decent fantasy novel adaptation with interesting settings.
 Sadly as the story progresses it becomes exceedingly weak and repetitive.
 Rating: 6/10

 The World God Only Knows is based on a long running comedy manga and portrays how an otaku tries to use knowledge from fiction to conquer real girls.
-The funny and entertaining concept is a little weakened by flashy childish fantasy animations of oversized bottles and magic.
-However, it is a comedy anime after all and if you don’t try to take it too serious it’s pretty entertaining.
+The funny and entertaining concept is a little weakened by flashy childish fantasy animations.
+However, it is a comedy anime after all and if you don’t try to take it too serious, it’s pretty entertaining.
 Rating: 8/10

 Review: Kamijyo Touma lives in the Academy City, a special advanced city cramped with all sorts of schools and mostly populated by students.
 Through scientific means, students there are able to obtain and train their special superhuman esper-abilities.
 Touma seems to have no talent whatsoever as an esper, but in a fight he realizes his right hand can nullify any kind of esper attack.
 It’s a very rare ability, but maybe his hands repelling all good luck is the reason he always gets himself into trouble.
 Just recently he found a strange girl called Index sleeping on his balcony; and that’s where the real trouble starts.